tdmore-dev/tdmore/docs/book/04-API.md

 # TDMore API

-The following section shows an overview of the main methods from the TDMore API and tells you how to use them.
+The following section shows an overview of the main methods of the TDMore API and tells you how to use them.

 ## Model definition {#model}